M1-CHPS/glhpc/docs/lecture2.md

 ![CPU Latency and Cache](image/lecture2/cache_diagram.png){ width=100% }

-We speak of **Memory Hierarchy**: the same memory accesses can have different latency depending on where the data resides !
+We speak of **Heterogeneous Memory Hierarchy**: the same memory accesses can have different latency depending on where the data resides !

 [**Live example: LSTOPO**]